Tour of Oman: Mark Cavendish wins stage 2

 Manxman beats Groves and Capiot on windswept Suhar Corniche

-Mark Cavendish emerged from the scrum of sprinters to win stage of the Tour of Oman on windswept Suhar Corniche.
+Mark Cavendish emerged from the scrum of sprinters to win stage 2 of the Tour of Oman on windswept Suhar Corniche north of Muscat.

-The QuickStep-AlphaVinyl sprinter hit the front and had the speed to hold off Kaden Groves (BikeExchange-Jayco) and Amaury Capiot (Arkea-Samsic).
+The QuickStep-AlphaVinyl sprinter hit the front in the final 100 metres and had the speed to hold off Kaden Groves (BikeExchange-Jayco) and Amaury Capiot (Arkea-Samsic).

-Stage 1 winner Fernando Gaviria (UAE Team Emirates) was only fourth and so lost the race lead to Cavendish.
+Stage 1 winner Fernando Gaviria (UAE Team Emirates) was only fourth and so lost the overall race lead to Cavendish.
+Cavendish pulled on the red race leader’s jersey after sprinting to victory in the green points jersey.
+He leads Groves and Gaviria by nine seconds but the Tour of Oman now heads into the hills, with stage 3 finishing on the three-kilometre climb to Qurayyat.

+It was Cavendish's 157th professional victory and he is only one victory behind André Greipel on the list of all time race winners, with Sean Kelly (159), Mario Cipollini (161), Rik Van Looy and Roger De Vlaeminck (162) all arguably within reach.

+The 167.5km stage hugged the coast of Oman north of Muscat, with a sea breeze the biggest obstacle of the day.

 Stephen is the most experienced member of the Cyclingnews team, having reported on professional cycling since 1994.
 He has held the position of European editor since 2012 and previously worked for Reuters, Shift Active Media, and CyclingWeekly, among other publications.